AmeenNamsad/Institute_Management_System/README.md

 Instructions to run using Docker and docker-compose
 ===================================================

-It is possible to do a 'one-touch' installation of Fineract using containers (AKA "Docker").
-Fineract now packs the mifos community-app web UI in it's docker deploy.
-You can now run and test fineract with a GUI directly from the combined docker builds.
-This includes the database running in a container.

 As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see [Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).